NalmTheNam/Unciv-Template-Mod/README.md

 # Info
-This is a template Unciv Modification.
+This is an Unciv modification that is meant to be used as a template.

 # Steps to make a new repository
-1. Clone this repository with Git (don't fork it)
-2. Remove the .git/ folder after cloning it.
+1. Click the green "Use a template" button